 There was nothing clean or pretty about Jesus’ birth.

 So we clean it up!
 We dress Mary in her blue and white headdress, skin a-glow, hair perfectly coiffed.
 Joseph, in his humble attire, looks longingly at the baby resting in the feeding trough.
 We strategically place each lowly lamb and honorable horse at the feet of a pristine, babbling Messiah, pushing away the idea that someone who came to save the world in so much power and grandeur could be born in such a despicable and dishonorable way.
-And let us not forget the white-washing of the Christmas story; recent news circulating about FOX News commentator Megyn Kelly declaring that Jesus was a white man drudges up the age-old process of blotting out the color (read: melanin infused color) of the Jesus story.
-Not only have we had difficulty accepting Jesus as one who was born in the recesses of society, we’ve had a problem accepting Jesus, His parents, and the entire community from which he was born and lived as a people of color.
+And let us not forget the white-washing of the Christmas story; remember a few years ago when former FOX News commentator Megyn Kelly declared that Jesus was a white man, drudging up the age-old process of blotting out the color (read: melanin infused color) of the Jesus story.
+Not only have we had difficulty accepting Jesus as one who was born in the recesses of society, but we’ve also had a problem accepting Jesus, His parents, and the entire community from which he was born and lived as a people of color.

 But, don’t we do this in our lives as well?
 Don’t we take the ugliest parts of ourselves and sanitize it, make it cleaner and more presentable to the public so that our story is better received?
 We shove down the shame, hide the hideous, remove the regretful to allow a more socially acceptable story to shine through — in hopes that those around us will accept us the way we’ve presented it.
 We dress up the lies, twist how the story really went so that those around us will feel better about their own stories of fear, shame, and doubt.
 We reframe the circumstances behind an unexpected pregnancy to appease these social pressures of single parenthood.
 We reshape the story to explain how a divorce shattered a seemingly picture-perfect family.
 We reconstruct the tale we tell about a sudden foreclosure on a sprawling mansion after keeping up with the Jones’ became just too much.